Classes and structs#

 Copy and Deep copy#

-Relevant portion of the pybind11 manual
+Relevant portion of the pybind11 manual.
+The principle is the same for nanobind.

 See below for instructions on how to add support for copy and deepcopy.